Daily Routines and Timetable in Adventurers Room

 Nursery uniform tops and jumpers are always available to buy from the front office.
 They are not compulsory, but many parents find it useful to have designated nursery clothes.
 It is also a gentle way to prepare children for wearing a uniform when they start Primary School.

 The beginning of the session is a good time to speak to any of our staff, or to seek out your child’s key person.
-Please remember to check your child’s pigeon hole frequently.
-These are located at the end of the corridor, next to the office.

 Sometimes children find it a little upsetting to say goodbye to you when you leave, and that can feel upsetting for you, too.
 We are very experienced in helping children to settle and usually find that it doesn’t take too long for their upset to pass.
 We will give you an “all’s well” phone call to reassure you a little later on.
 It is helpful if you can keep us informed of any changes at home, such as the arrival of a new baby or pet, so that we can talk about these things with your child and help them to navigate any questions or feelings that they may have.